fattymango/Tic-Tac-Toe/README.md

   if score[2] < best[2]:
     best = score
 ```
-At the end of the call we will return the our best position and score
+At the end of the call we will return our best position and score
 ```python
 return best
 ```